French Chateau in Texas: Kara Childress

 With this project, as with all of her projects, Kara worked closely with all of the new architects, builders, and vendors involved for perfect harmony.
 This ability to collaborate and coordinate well is one of the many reasons that Kara Childress, Inc. is a master in high-end residential interior design.
 Once a homeowner works with Kara, they continue with Kara for all future projects.
 Her expertise and professionalism are as well-known as her superior taste.

 The grounds once again shine in their former glory and more.
-Some elements that were part of the original plans but never realized before were completed, including a motor court with cobblestones imported from France, along with multiple other enhancements.
+Never before realized elements from the original plans now are.
+These include a motor court with cobblestones imported from France, along with multiple other enhancements.